FGRibreau/check-build/README.md

 ### Code error and potential problem detection

 - [JSHint](https://github.com/jshint/jshint) Static analysis tool for JavaScript (using [JSHint stylish](https://github.com/sindresorhus/jshint-stylish)).
 If `.jshintrc` is not present in project root, check-build will use this [.jshintrc](./defaults/.jshintrc).
+- [ESLint](http://eslint.org/) The pluggable linting utility for JavaScript and JSX, check-build will use a [.eslintrc](./defaults/.eslintrc) file for ESLint configuration.
-- [JSXHint](https://github.com/STRML/JSXHint) Static analysis tool for JavaScript and JSX.
+- [JSXHint](https://github.com/STRML/JSXHint) **JSXHint is DEPRECATED in favor of ESLint** Static analysis tool for JavaScript and JSX.
 If `.jshintrc` is not present in project root, check-build will use this [.jshintrc](./defaults/.jshintrc).

-*[To be implemented]*: [FixMyJS](https://github.com/jshint/fixmyjs) Automatically fix silly lint errors.

 ### Code style checking